Neural fibrolipoma: Treatment

 Surgery is often needed to remove the neural fibrolipoma.
 The surgeon often treats the mass as if it is carpal tunnel syndrome and does a carpal tunnel release.
 This surgery is paired with neurolysis and a partial excision of the neural fibrolipoma.
-In some cases, they may think an entire excision is possible.
-They would then begin by decompressing the nerve, and then working to excise the fatty growth, which is easily distinguishable from the nerve.
+In some cases, an entire excision may be possible.
+The surgeon would then begin by decompressing the nerve, and then working to excise the fatty growth, which is easily distinguishable from the nerve.
 Because of surgery in such close proximity to the median nerve, permanent sensory or motor dysfunction can occur, so surgery is not always the suggested mode of treatment.